Why Study Sea Snail Brains?

 Do you ever read about a study that’s received a million dollar grant and think, “Who would spend a million dollars to study THAT?
 And what kind of scientists would want to spend their time on it?”

-That’s what I first thought when I heard about research on sea slug brains.
-I couldn’t figure out how the world really benefited from more detailed knowledge of the sea slug brain (specifically, the Aplysia californica sea slug, pictured on the right.)
+That’s what I first thought when I heard about research on sea snail brains.
+I couldn’t figure out how the world really benefited from more detailed knowledge of a sea snail brain (specifically, the Aplysia californica sea snail, which looks more like a slug because it’s shell isn’t visible, as you can see in the photo on the left.)
 I thought there were more important things to study.

-Neuroscientist Eric Kandel and others have used Aplysia brains for groundbreaking work on neural communication–including work on how the brain learns and forms memories, for which he and his colleagues won the Nobel Prize in 2000.
-You can read more about why the Aplysia brain is a great study subject and what scientists have learned from it over the last 50 years from the NIH/University of Miami National Resource for Aplysia (where you can also order Aplysia, if you are so inclined).
+Neuroscientist Eric Kandel and others have used Aplysia brains for groundbreaking work on neural communication—including work on how the brain learns and forms memories, for which he and his colleagues won the Nobel Prize in 2000.
+You can read more about why the Aplysia brain is a great study subject and what scientists have learned from it over the last 50 years from the Rosenstiel School National Resource for Aplysia at the University of Miami (where you can also order Aplysia, if you are so inclined).
 Eric Kandel also wrote a well-known book about his research, titled In Search of Memory, where Aplysia are major players.

-So I have been chastened by the lowly but marvelous sea slug.
+So I have been chastened by the lowly but marvelous sea snail.
 I no longer judge the value of studies based on superficial knowledge.
 (Or at least not as often.)